 top of page

-Hairdressing lessons
+Hairdressing classes

 In December 2021, Yoly Martinez, of Yoly's Beauty Salon in Ajijic, offered to come out and teach in Mezcala!
 We were so excited and so enjoyed watching her teach!
+(And this was during Covid.)

-At the first class with 15 women, she asked them why they wanted to learn hairdressing.
+At the first class of 15 women, she asked them why they wanted to learn hairdressing.
 It was interesting to hear their reasons.
 A couple of stories were interesting to me.
 One young mother has three sons and a husband, who all need haircuts on a regular basis.
 It costs her a lot of money for those haircuts, money that otherwise could be spent on food for the family.
 So not everyone wants to become a professional hairdresser.
 For some, its a way to make ends meet...

 Another single mother, who later graduated from Yoly's program, is now working from home, rather than going to Guadalajara and leaving her children alone at night...
 So that is so much safer for her and her kids.